Nuddell History, Family Crest & Coats of Arms

 The surname Nuddell was first found in Nottinghamshire at Nuthall, parish, in the union of Basford, S. division of the wapentake of Broxtow.
 Nuthall Temple, occupying a commanding site near the village, is a handsome mansion, built in imitation of the Villa Capra, at Vicenza, in Italy, and surrounded by an extensive park embellished with plantations and an artificial lake.
 The place dates back to the Domesday Book of 1086 when it was first listed as Nutehale.
 Literally the place name means "nook of land where nut trees grow" from the Old English words "hnutu" + "halh."

-Important Dates for the Nuddell family
+Early History of the Nuddell family

 This web page shows only a small excerpt of our Nuddell research.
 Another 70 words (5 lines of text) are included under the topic Early Nuddell History in all our PDF Extended History products and printed products wherever possible.